dtcenter/MET/met/docs/Users_Guide/data_io.rst

 MET Data I/O
 ============

 Data must often be preprocessed prior to using it for verification.
 Several MET tools exist for this purpose.
 In addition to preprocessing observations, some plotting utilities for data checking are also provided and described at the end of this chapter.
-Both the input and output file formats are described in this chapter.
-Sections :ref:`Input data formats` and :ref:`Intermediate data formats` are primarily concerned with re-formatting input files into the intermediate files required by some MET modules.
-These steps are represented by the first three columns in the MET flowchart depicted in Figure :numref:`overview-figure`.
-Output data formats are described in later Section :ref:`Output data formats`.
-Common configuration files options are described in Section :ref:`Configuration File Details`.
-Description of software modules used to reformat the data may now be found in Chapters :ref:`reformat_point`  and :ref:`reformat_grid`.
+Both the input and output file formats are described in this chapter. :numref:`Input data formats` and :numref:`Intermediate data formats` are primarily concerned with re-formatting input files into the intermediate files required by some MET modules.
+These steps are represented by the first three columns in the MET flowchart depicted in :numref:`overview-figure`.
+Output data formats are described in :numref:`Output data formats`.
+Common configuration files options are described in :numref:`Configuration File Details`.
+Description of software modules used to reformat the data may now be found in :numref:`reformat_point`  and :numref:`reformat_grid`.

 .. _Input data formats:

 Input data formats
 __________________

 The MET package can handle gridded input data in one of four formats: GRIB version 1, GRIB version 2, NetCDF files following the Climate and Forecast (CF) conventions, and NetCDF files produced by the MET tools themselves.
 MET supports standard NCEP, USAF, UKMet Office and ECMWF grib tables along with custom, user-defined GRIB tables and the extended PDS including ensemble member metadata.
-See :ref:`Configuration File Details` for more information.
+See :numref:`Configuration File Details` for more information.
 Point observation files may be supplied in either PrepBUFR, ASCII, or MADIS format.
 Note that MET does not require the Unified Post-Processor to be used, but does require that the input GRIB data be on a standard, de-staggered grid on pressure or regular levels in the vertical.
 While the Grid-Stat, Wavelet-Stat, MODE, and MTD tools can be run on a gridded field at virtually any level, the Point-Stat tool can only be used to verify forecasts at the surface or on pressure or height levels.
 MET does not interpolate between native model vertical levels.

 When comparing two gridded fields with the Grid-Stat, Wavelet-Stat, Ensemble-Stat, MODE, MTD, or Series-Analysis tools, the input model and observation datasets must be on the same grid.
 MET will regrid files according to user specified options.
 Alternately, outside of MET, the copygb and wgrib2 utilities are recommended for re-gridding GRIB1 and GRIB2 files, respectively.
 To preserve characteristics of the observations, it is generally preferred to re-grid the model data to the observation grid, rather than vice versa.